The European Social Charter, the human rights treaty on social and economic rights, guarantees the right to housing in Articles 16 and 31.

 Citizens and local authorities have been gaining a central role in the scope of sustainable development until the latter became the foundation for the 2030 Agenda for Sustainable Development.
 However, while there is extensive guidance, scientific knowledge, legally binding instruments, and relatively big funding for a more sustainable development of our societies, there are still important gaps in dealing with the green transition in a way that is truly inclusive.

-For this reason, in 2020 the ICC programme has launched work Sustainable Intercultural Cities, with the view to ensure that sustainable development policies and actions contribute to achieving equal rights and opportunities for all, build on the diversity advantage, and enable meaningful intercultural interaction, active participation, co-creation, co-development and co-evaluation.
-The first area on which the ICC programme focussed in 2021 is circular economy, an alternative to linear economy and a model which devises solutions from a systems and human-centric design perspective.
-In 2022 the programme addressed the inclusive transition to green infrastructures by collecting good practices, conducting a study visit and producing policy guidance for its members.
-This was followed in 2023 by the initiative “Intercultural cities in placemaking”, a pilot project on urban development aiming at collectively reimagining and reinventing public spaces with particular attention to the physical, cultural, and social identities that define a place and support its ongoing evolution.
+Building on work done through 2020 and 2021 on the circular economy, in 2022 the programme addressed the inclusive transition to green infrastructures by collecting good practices, conducting a study visit and producing policy guidance for its members.
+This was followed in 2023 by the initiative “Intercultural cities in placemaking”, a pilot project on urban development aiming at collectively reimagining and reinventing public spaces with particular attention on the people who use a space, and on the physical, cultural, and social identities that define a place and support its ongoing evolution.
+This pilot continued into 2024 with three cities from the ICC Programme working on making placemaking systemic, as well as on sustainability and climate adaptation within placemaking during Placemaking Week 2024.

 Finally, it should be noted that various studies and research have revealed strong links between local intercultural policies and citizens’ well-being, with positive impact on cities' social and economic performance.
 These studies also demonstrated that countries where intercultural policies are co-ordinated between the national and local levels, have better overall integration results.
-The ICC programme will continue contributing to the work of the Committee of Experts on Intercultural Inclusion, under the Steering committee on anti-discrimination, diversity and inclusion (CDADI), to extend and adapt the intercultural integration policy framework to the national level.
+The ICC programme will continue contributing to the work of the Committee of Experts on Intercultural Inclusion (ADI-INT), under the Steering Committee on Anti-discrimination, Diversity and Inclusion (CDADI), to extend and adapt the intercultural integration policy framework to the national level.

 A series of projects are currently being implemented to support local and regional administrations with presence of Roma communities in improving the quality of their governance, such as the Council of Europe/European Union Joint Programmes “ROMACT” and “ROMACTED”, which aims to increase the capacity of local authorities to develop and implement inclusive policies and public services, with particular focus on Roma, both promoting good governance but also Roma participation and empowerment at local level.
 The socio-economic recovery from the COVID19 pandemic of the local Roma communities is at the heart of the priorities of these programmes.
 The ROMACTED programme is piloting a participatory methodology of Roma Responsive Budgeting at local level in the Western Balkans and Turkey to achieve resilient and sustainable local responses to the needs and aspirations of the Roma communities.